IBM/graph-db-insights/README.md

  [WHERE <conditions>]
  [LOCK default|record]
  [LIMIT <max-records>] [TIMEOUT <timeout>]`
-Example : To update a role of a person where name is "Scarlett Johansson" from actor to director
+To update a role of a person where name is "Scarlett Johansson" from actor to director

 ```bash
 orientdb {db=demo}> select * from person where name = "Scarlett Johansson"